Real Superheroes of Safe Harbor Gala coming September 17th!

-These superheroes will work to increase awareness and financial support for the education and prevention of domestic violence.
-The superhero who raises the most money for Safe Harbor will be named the Real Superhero of the Year at the close of the event.
+For years the annual fundraising event was known as the Real Men of St. Tammany.
+In 2019, the event was reimagined, and Real Superheroes of Safe Harbor gala was introduced to the community.
+These Superheroes will work to increase awareness and financial support for the prevention of domestic violence.
+The Superhero who raises the most money for Safe Harbor will be named the Real Superhero of the Year at the close of the event.

 Premier Event on the Northshore

 The Real Superheroes of Safe Harbor Gala is one of the premier events on the Northshore.

 Admission includes live music by The New Orleans Mystics, a catered dinner, an open bar, dancing, a performance by the Pussyfooters marching group and other surprises.
 There will also be a silent auction, a live auction, and an opportunity to mingle and dance with guests at a superhero themed party.